philipturner/MM4/README.md

 # MM4

 Molecular mechanics simulator for molecular nanotechnology.
+The simulator uses OpenMM to offload force computations to the GPU.
+It also contains high-performance CPU primitives for rigid body mechanics.

 Documentation: [philipturner.github.io/MM4](https://philipturner.github.io/MM4)